tussmaster/documentation/content/applications/sales/sales/amazon_connector/setup.rst

 **Amazon Shipping** and the shipping code.

 .. note::
-   To modify the default products, activate the :doc:`Developer mode </applications/general/developer_mode>` and navigate to :menuselection:`Sales --> Configuration --> Settings --> Connectors --> Amazon Sync -->
+   To modify the default products, :ref:`activate the developer mode <activate-developer-mode>` and navigate to :menuselection:`Sales --> Configuration --> Settings --> Connectors --> Amazon Sync --> Default Products`.
-   Default Products`.

 Configure taxes of products
 ===========================